bowmanjd/pstalk/slides/slides.md

 - You want to share a shell script and trust that it will work on a variety of platforms, even Windows
 - Maybe you write a bash script _and_ a Powershell script...
-- Or if all your friends already have Powershell...
+- Or if all your friends already have Powershell or can install it easily...

 <!--